Verification

 Verify My Data

-Before the tournament starts, I will publish a single 32-byte Merkle root to the Bitcoin blockchain.
+Before the tournament started, I published a single 32-byte Merkle root to the Ethereum blockchain.
 This hash cryptographically commits to every one of the trillion brackets, proving the dataset existed before any games were played.

 The Commitment

 A Merkle root is a single hash that represents an entire dataset.
 If even one bit of data changes, the root completely changes.
-By publishing this root to Bitcoin before the tournament, I prove that all brackets were generated in advance — no changes possible after tip-off.
+By publishing this root to the blockchain before the tournament, I prove that all brackets were generated in advance — no changes possible after tip-off.

 Why This Works

-• Immutable timestamp: Bitcoin transactions are permanent and timestamped.
+• Immutable timestamp: Blockchain transactions are permanent and timestamped.
 Once the root is on-chain, it cannot be altered.

 • Cryptographic binding: The Merkle root uniquely identifies the exact dataset.
 Any different dataset produces a different root.